 Here are the types of routes that a wide receiver has to run:

-- Corner Route – Also known as a “flag” route, this route requires the wide receiver to run as fast as they can up field.
-Once they hit 7-10 yards, break at a 45 degree toward the sideline.
+Also known as a “flag” route, this route requires the wide receiver to run as fast as they can up the field.
+Once they hit 7-10 yards, break at a 45-degree toward the sideline.

-- Out Route – The out routes is a horizontal pattern run by a receiver that breaks at a 90 degree angle away from the line of scrimmage.
+The out route is a horizontal pattern run by a receiver that breaks at a 90-degree angle away from the line of scrimmage.
 It’s used to get open against man coverage because it allows you to use your speed and create separation as you run downfield.

 These are just some of the routes a wide receiver will run.
 To learn more about running routes, watch our video below.